GI Bill Payment Dates and Rates

-- At least 30 continuous days on active duty and must be discharged due to service-connected disability: 100%
+- 30 continuous days on active duty and must be discharged due to service-connected disability: 100%

 The school or institution will receive the tuition and fees.
-Those using the GI Bill benefit will receive the money for books and supplies, MHA, and any one-time rural benefit.
+Those using the GI Bill benefit will receive the money for books and supplies, monthly housing allowance, and any one-time rural benefit.

 - Post-9/11 GI Bill Overview